JAsaxon/Satapp/README.md

 # SAT Vocabulary Quiz App

-This is a simple SAT vocabulary quiz application built using React and SCSS, utilizing the Merriam-Webster Dictionary API and Thesaurus API for question generation.
+This is a simple open-source SAT vocabulary quiz application built using React and SCSS, utilizing the Merriam-Webster Dictionary API and Thesaurus API for question generation.
 This project is perfect for students studying for the SATs or those wanting to expand their vocabulary in a fun and interactive way.

 ## Features